lxl-max/image-segmentation/docs/index.md

 ### 3. Contour Detection

-We find contours, which are enclosed large outline, from Canndy Edge Detection.
+We find contours, which are enclosed large outline, from Canny Edge Detection.

-#### Canndy Edge Detection
+#### Canny Edge Detection

 1. Smoothing input image with a Gaussian filter: $f_s(x, y) = G(x, y) \star f(x, y)$, where $f_s(x, y)$ is the smoothed image, $f(x, y)$ is the input image and $G(x, y)$ is the Gaussian function: $G(x, y) = e^{-\frac{x^2 + y^2}{2\sigma^2}}$.
 2. Compute the gradient magnitude and angle images,